Fayette County Reservoir: Recreational uses

-Boating and fishing are both popular recreational uses of the lake.
-There is also a playground, a 3 mile trail connecting Oak Thicket Park and Park Prairie Park, and a nature trail in Oak Thicket Park.
+Boating, fishing, and camping are popular recreational uses of the lake.
+There are boat ramps and piers available to visitors, as well as access to shoreline for fishing.
+Fishing tournaments are held annually, notably for largemouth bass.
+There is also a playground, a 3-mile trail connecting Oak Thicket Park and Park Prairie Park, and a nature trail in Oak Thicket Park.

-Lake Fayette used to be the site of a small town called Biegel which was famous for its pickles.
-Outlines of houses may be visible on fish finders.